An explicit bound for the log-canonical degree of curves on open surfaces: Preliminaries

-and hence $P_E(D)$ is a solution to the $h+k$ equations given by \eqref{equation:xj}, \eqref{equation:DE}.
+and hence $P_E(D)$ is a solution of the $h+k$ equations given by \eqref{equation:xj}, \eqref{equation:DE}.
 If we write this system of equations in matrix form we obtain:

-where $I_h$ is the $h\times h$ identity matrix and $\bf{E}$ is the $k\times k$ negative definite intersection matrix of $E^\prime$.
+where $I_h$ is the $h\times h$ identity matrix, $\bf{E'}$ is the $k\times k$ negative definite intersection matrix of $E^\prime$ and $A$ is a $k\times h$ matrix with rational integral entries.
 Since all involved coefficients are rational, then the unique solution of the above system of equations corresponding to $P_E(D)$ is rational.